-- > Whole group instruction; Small group breakout instruction - AP Classroom: Each of you will join our class on the college board AP Classroom learning module to receive activities, tests, topic videos, etc. The join code will be provided to you, and assignments will often be posted through google classroom (however the AP Classroom is a separate login and does not sync to classroom directly). - Individual: Each unit will require several activities that must be completed in a timely manner, including but not limited to following commonly used methods: - Reading any notes, Google Slides, PowerPoint presentations, documents and articles provided for each lesson - Watching video clips or video instructional segments posted on Google Classroom utilizing Screencastify, Youtube, Edpuzzle, etc. Note: Edpuzzle videos will count as learning activities, and may contain questions that must be submitted. - O Selected articles and/or current events and associated questions given for any of the lessons
+- ➤ Whole group instruction; Small group breakout instruction - > AP Classroom: Each of you will join our class on the college board AP Classroom learning module to receive activities, tests, topic videos, etc. The join code will be provided to you, and assignments will often be posted through google classroom (however the AP Classroom is a separate login and does not sync to classroom directly). - > Individual: Each unit will require several activities that must be completed in a timely manner, including but not limited to following commonly used methods: - O Reading any notes, Google Slides, PowerPoint presentations, documents and articles provided for each lesson - O Watching video clips or video instructional segments posted on Google Classroom utilizing Screencastify, Youtube, Edpuzzle, etc. Note: Edpuzzle videos will count as learning activities, and may contain questions that must be submitted. - O Selected articles and/or current events and associated questions given for any of the lessons

-- Google Forms and quizzes provided for any of the lessons - Notes, both handwritten and utilizing Kami provided for each lesson
+- O Google Forms and quizzes provided for any of the lessons - O Notes, both handwritten and utilizing Kami provided for each lesson

-AP Environmental Science Exam: The exam is on Tuesday, May 2nd, 2023 at 8:00 a.m. and is composed of two parts.
-The College Board may make changes this year due to Covid-19 considerations, but currently here is what the new exam you will take will consist of:
+AP Environmental Science Exam: The exam is on Thursday, May 9th, 2024 at 8:00 a.m. and is composed of two parts, as follows: